Growing of rice — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsThe rice value chain is characterized by a moderate level of intermediation, bridging the gap between fragmented smallholder production and global export markets.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsThe rice value chain is characterized by a moderate level of intermediation, bridging the gap between fragmented smallholder production and global export markets.
 While technical transformation hubs remain central, digital adoption and moves toward vertical integration are streamlining traditional brokerage flows.

 - Metric: Significant value add occurs at the milling and polishing stage, which remains concentrated in regional processing hubs.